 The Union Contract Agreement is the authoritative document for any questions about the differences between this document and the Union Contract Agreement.

-Currently, the 2016/2017 compensation for a TA is $2,227/month for a 50% appointment (20 hours/week on average) and $1,113/month for a 25% appointment (10 hours/week average).
-In addition, a fee and health insurance subsidy will reduce fees owed by the student from $5,543.59 to $263.59.
-Those classified by UCSD as non-residents must also pay non-resident supplemental tuition of $5,034/quarter.
-For most CSE doctoral students, these balances of fees and tuition are paid by the department or by their advisor.
-Regardless of their remission status, Masters students must always pay the balance of the tuition and fees by the Registrar’s deadline to avoid a late fee.
+Currently, the 2017/2018 compensation for a TA is $2,294/month for a 50% appointment (20 hours/week on average) and $1,147/month for a 25% appointment (10 hours/week average).
+In addition, a partial fee remission and health insurance subsidy will reduce fees owed by the student from $5,673.06 to $272.06.
+Those classified by UC San Diego as non-residents must also pay non-resident supplemental tuition of $5,034/quarter.
+For most CSE doctoral students, the balance of tuition and fees is paid by the department or by their advisor.
+Regardless of their remission status, Masters students must always pay the balance of their tuition and fees by the Registrar’s deadline to avoid a late fee.

 TA Work Rules

 These rules are intended as a general job description for students employed as Teaching Assistants in the Department of Computer Science and Engineering.
-Teaching Assistants should be sure to discuss any academically related matters (e.g. curriculum, teaching methods) with the instructor, the master TA and/or the departmental TA advisor.
+Teaching Assistants should be sure to discuss any academically related matters (e.g. curriculum, teaching methods) with the instructor and/or the departmental TA advisor.

 The Role of the TA and the Instructor

-Teaching Assistants enhance the learning experience of UCSD students by complementing the activities of the course instructor.
+Teaching Assistants enhance the learning experience of UC San Diego students by complementing the activities of the course instructor.
 TAs receive training under the mentorship and supervision of the instructor.

-Specific job responsibilities will vary with teaching assignment, and the instructor will communicate the specific responsibilities expected of the TA at the beginning of the quarter via the Description of Duties form, which can be accessed through ASES.
+Specific job responsibilities will vary with teaching assignments, and the instructor will communicate the specific responsibilities expected of the TA at the beginning of the quarter via the Description of Duties form, which can be accessed through ASES.
 The TA and the instructor share joint responsibility for ensuring that each understands the division of work responsibilities.

-TA duties may include, but are not limited to, the following: facilitate a discussion section or tutorial; hold weekly office hours; e-mail contact; grade homework, programming assignments, exams, or projects; keep records; distribute and copy reading materials; prepare answer keys or supplementary notes; and act as course web-master.
+TA duties may include, but are not limited to: facilitate a discussion section or tutorial; hold weekly office hours; e-mail contact; grade homework, programming assignments, exams, or projects; keep records; distribute and copy reading materials; prepare answer keys or supplementary notes; act as course webmaster.
 TAs may be required to attend the instructor's lecture regularly.

 Training and Evaluation

-In accordance with university rules, all TAs must participate in the TA training program provided by the Center for Teaching Development.
-However, CSE 599 (Teaching Methods in Computer Science) fulfills the university requirement.
-CSE students take it prior to or during their first quarter as a TA.
-CSE 599 usually is taught each fall and winter quarter.
+In accordance with University rules, all TAs must participate in the TA training program provided by the Center for Teaching Development.
+CSE 599 (Teaching Methods in Computer Science) fulfills this University requirement.
+CSE students must take it concurrently with their first quarter as a TA.
+CSE 599 is usually offered every quarter.

-Faculty should periodically evaluate the TA's performance and provide the TA with constructive feedback.
-Faculty and the senior TA may provide training in developing teaching skills in relations to the duties stated above.
-At the end of the quarter, faculty are encouraged to provide written evaluations to their TAs.
+Instructors should periodically evaluate the TA's performance and provide the TA with constructive feedback.
+The course instructor may provide training in developing teaching skills in relation to the duties stated above.
+At the end of the quarter, instructors are strongly encouraged to provide written evaluations for their TAs.

 A TA may not be employed as a substitute instructor, where the effect is to relieve the instructor of his or her teaching responsibilities.
-This is specifically prohibited by university policy.
-Normally faculty ask another faculty member to act as a substitute, if one is needed.
+This is specifically prohibited by University policy.
+Normally, faculty members will ask other faculty to act as a substitute, if one is needed.
 However, in the event of an emergency, the Department Chair may ask the TA to substitute for the instructor.
 A TA may decline to substitute for the instructor if doing so would interfere with their studies (e.g. a class), or if they feel unprepared to lecture.
 Whenever a TA serves as a substitute lecturer, a faculty member shall be appointed to supervise.

 Disputes regarding workload are not subject to Article 11, Grievance and Arbitration of the Union Contract Agreement.
 For workload complaint procedure, please see Article 30, Workload.

 All CSE students enrolled in the PhD program must have one quarter of training as a Teaching Assistant.
 This is a formal degree requirement and must be completed before the student is permitted to graduate.
-The requirement is met by student serving as a 50% TA and enrolling in CSE 599.
+The requirement is met by the student serving as a 50% TA and enrolling in CSE 599.
 The student must also satisfactorily complete in 4 units of CSE 500.